 When should I send out save-the-dates?

-The general rule is that Save the Dates should be sent out about six months prior to the date of the event.
-You may want to send them out a little earlier, say eight months to even a year prior, if you’ll be having a destination wedding or getting married on a holiday weekend.
+The save-the-date etiquette rule is that these cards should be sent out about six months prior to the date of the event.
+You may want to send them out a little earlier, say eight months to even a year prior, if you’re hosting a destination wedding or getting married on a holiday weekend.

 Who receives a save-the-date?

 Since save-the-dates are pre-invitations, they should only be sent out to guests who will definitely be receiving a formal invite.
-If you and your fiancé are unsure about the number of guests you’ll be having, it’s best to hold off on sending save-the-dates.
-Once they are in the mail, there’s no turning back.
-You’ll also want to send your save-the-dates to everyone invited, even those who you already know will be attending, like your bridal party and immediate family.
+If you and your future spouse are unsure about the number of guests you’ll be having, it’s best to hold off on sending save-the-dates.
+Once they are in the mail, there’s no turning back—and you could find yourself in a save-the-date etiquette fiasco if you have to cut a guest from the list.
+You’ll also want to send your save-the-dates to everyone invited, even those who you already know will be attending, like your wedding party and immediate family.
 The card will help make sure they’ve marked that date on your calendar and some of your family members may keep them as keepsakes.

 What information do I need to include in my save-the-date?